 We’ve all been there.
-Boring meeting, stuffy room, brain wandering to all the things you could be getting done right now.
+Boring meetings, stuffy room, brain wandering to all the things you could be getting done right now.
 A massive waste of time and a kick to employees’ morale.
-Here’s all the reasons why your meetings could be going wrong, and how to make it right.
+Here are all the reasons why your meetings could be going wrong, and how to make it right.

 Meeting not needed

 The first one is simple.
 In this modern era of Skype, email and phone calls, some meetings simply aren’t needed.
 They pull everyone away from work they need to do and cause a disruption to the day.
 Before calling a meeting to ensure that there isn’t another way the information can be passed on effectively.

 No one wants to be led by someone who seems as clueless as you are as to why they’re there.
 Before the meeting set up an agenda and ensure you know what you’re talking about and why.
 Set up clear points and allow time for discussion and questions.
 Ensure you come across as engaged and confident and this will reflect on your audience.
 You also can’t go wrong with a smile and eye contact.